Follicular thyroid cancer

 It typically occurs in women and in an older age group than papillary (i.e. 40-60 years of age).

-Unlike papillary it metastasises late to lymph nodes, with only 5-10% of patients having nodal metastases at the time of diagnosis.
-Haematogenous spread is however much more common with 20% or so of patients having distant haematogenous metastases at presentation.
+Unlike papillary, it metastasizes late to lymph nodes, with only 5-10% of patients having nodal metastases at the time of diagnosis.
+Hematogenous spread is however much more common with 20% or so of patients having distant hematogenous metastases at presentation.

 - usually lacks cystic change 2